-- · The agreed limit on rates, - The estimated percentage growth in the number of rateable properties in the city in the year to 30 June preceding the relevant rating year in question.
+- the estimated percentage growth in the number of rate rateable properties in the city in the year to 30 June preceding the relevant rating year in question, and - twelve percent.

-The following graph compares the Council's actual rates increases with a quantified limit on rates increases included in the financial strategy included in the Council's Long-term Plan.
+The following graph compares the council's actual rates increases with a quantified limit on rates increases included in the financial strategy included in the council's Long-term Plan.

-Using the most recent consumer price index statistics, published by Statistics New Zealand, available at the time the draft and then the Long Term Plan is prepared.
+Using the most recent consumer price index statistics, published by Statistics New Zealand, available at the time the draft and then the Long-term Plan is prepared.

 2022 - rates increase exceeded quantified limits due to implementation of new targeted rates and funding increased level of service and new initiatives.

-2023 - rates increase exceeded limits to due to increased funding
+2023 - rates increase exceeded limits to due to increased funding requirements.